tyrchen/teamspark/README.md

 $ cd teamspark
 $ meteor
 ```

+> Note: for chinese user, please checkout to chinese branch so that you could have a familiar user interface.

 Then teamspark service will be started at port 3000.
 You can visit http://localhost:3000 to see the demo.